achristen/Meteobike/readme.md

 | RST | White Cable | PIN 11 (GPIO17) |
 | BUSY | Purple Cable | PIN 18 (GPIO24) |

-On the Raspberry Pi W Zero you connect the wires exactly according to this map.
+On the Raspberry Pi W Zero you connect the wires exactly according to this drawing:

 ![Images/IMG_epaper_wiring_part1.png](Images/IMG_epaper_wiring_part1.png)

 Please doble-check before re-powering and starting the Raspberry Pi W Zero.
-It should look like on this photo:
+The connections should look like on this photo:

 ![Images/IMG_epaper_wiring_photo.png](Images/IMG_epaper_wiring_photo.png)

 ### Programming and testing the e-Paper

-If you chave double-checked the connection cable, boot up (i.e. power) the Raspberry Pi W Zero and connect to it via VNC or alternatively thought a Screen / Keyboard / Mouse.
+If you have double-checked the connection cable, boot up (i.e. re-power) the Raspberry Pi W Zero and connect to it via VNC or alternatively through a screen / keyboard / mouse.

 #### Installation of required libraries